 Last Updated:

-The 10 Best Sleep-Outs or Star Beds in Africa
+The 10 Best Sleep-Outs or Star Beds in South Africa

 Best Sleep-Outs in Africa - Baines Camp

 Where are some of the most romantic or evocative places to enjoy a sleep-out on your safari or honeymoon?
 Where you can fully immerse yourselves in the sights and sounds of the bush?
-The calls of the hyenas and jackals, the chatter of the birds at dusk and again at dawn?
-The spectacular sky with the Southern Cross constellation glittering above you and of course the glorious African sunset and sunrise…
+The calls of the hyenas and jackals, the chatter of the birds at dusk.
+And again at dawn?
+The spectacular sky with the Southern Cross constellation glittering above you and of course the glorious African sunset and sunrise… Why, in a sleep-out of course!
+Below we give our very subjective list of the best sleep-outs in South Africa.

 The first option is a separate place that you go to enjoy a sleep-out in the bush.
 Some safari lodges now offer you an opportunity to sleep out under the stars for the night.
-The exact format varies but the basic concept is the same – you head off to the sleep-out platform in the late afternoon by foot or by vehicle.
+The exact format varies but the basic concept is the same.
+You head off to the sleep-out platform in the late afternoon by foot or by vehicle.
+You usually enjoy a picnic dinner with your loved one and then bed down for the night.
+(Sometimes you may have dinner at your lodge and then head out to the sleep-out after dinner.)
+In the morning you are collected and taken back to camp in time for breakfast.

 Lion Sands Kingstone Treehouse - Best Sleep-Outs in Africa

-At some sleep-outs it is just one couple, either alone or with a game scout nearby.
-At other camps, it is offered to more people so that it is quite a festive atmosphere, though less romantic.
+At most sleep-outs it is just one couple, either alone or with a game scout nearby.
+At other camps, it is offered to more people.
+So that it is quite a festive atmosphere, though naturally less romantic.

-The second, much less scary, option is when your suite has some sort of an outdoor ‘sala’ (sleeping area) where you can sleep under the stars but still within the confines of your accommodation.
+The second, less “out-there” option is when your suite has some sort of an outdoor ‘sala’ (sleeping area).
+Here you can sleep under the stars but still within the confines of your accommodation.
+There is no extra charge for this, naturally.
+And it means that you can start your night outside.
+But decide to move back to your indoor bed, whenever you feel like it.

 Is it for you?

 This is something only you can answer.
 Some people love to do it, others not.
 There is no element of danger – the camps are not daft and guest safety is paramount.
 But you don’t want to head out to the ‘sleep-out’ only to feel terrified and ask to be collected three hours later.
-Chances are that it won’t be the soundest sleep you have ever had – don’t underestimate how loud the bush sounds can be, or how close an animal can seem, especially lions roaring to gather their pride.
-But of course for many people this is exactly the appeal.
-How primitive it is will also vary considerably so don’t hesitate to check that it suits you.
+Chances are that it won’t be the soundest sleep you have ever had.
+Don’t underestimate how loud the bush sounds can be.
+Or how close an animal can seem, especially lions roaring to gather their pride.
+But of course this is exactly the appeal for many.
+How primitive it is will also vary considerably so don’t hesitate to check that it suits YOU.
+(Though the quick answer is that most of them are not too primitive with some form of toilet facilities and washbasins on offer.)

 Best Sleep-Outs in Africa